habib-wahid/spring-boot-backend/README.md

 * External Agency & Corporate Customer management

 ### Reporting
-The primary task of this microservice is to generate static and dynamic report in real time.
+The primary task of this microservice is to generate reports.

 ### DCS
 The main operations of this microservice are: